HISTORY OF THE LONDON LIBRARY

 1934 On April 13 1934, life member Stanley Baldwin MP gives the opening address at a ceremony to open the newly built Central stacks.

 1934 Charles Hagberg Wright is knighted after more than 40 years of extraordinary service to the Library.

-1944 The Library is hit by a German wartime bomb and over 16,000 volumes are destroyed and the newly built Central stacks are heavily damaged.
+1944 The Library is hit by a German wartime bomb - over 16,000 volumes are destroyed and the newly built Central stacks are heavily damaged.
 Repairs take 10 years to complete.

 1948 Winston Churchill accepts the honorary position of Vice-President.